 It’s therefore possible that with everything remaining as it was, an AP configured with a transmit power level at the limit of the regulatory domain could in fact exceed the maximum allowable transmit power as the number of spatial streams increased.

-The new APs are indeed putting out a lower power level, because the calculation used to determine power output has been changed in order to ensure the regulatory domain power limit is not exceeded.
+The new APs are indeed putting out a lower power level because the calculation used to determine power output has been changed in order to ensure the regulatory domain power limit is not exceeded.

 It’s possible some manufacturers might turn a blind eye to this issue and therefore their APs could appear to offer superior coverage… Time will tell if that becomes an issue.

 What’s interesting about all this to me is we trust manufacturers to be doing this stuff properly, not least because it’s not really possible for most of us to measure output power levels.
-Doing so takes specialist equipment that few WiFi folk have available.